seannkelleyy/Breeze/README.md

 # Breeze
 Author: Sean Kelley

+### Breeze is currently being refactored and receiving updates.
+Documentation will be updated once these changes are done.
+Currently, the documentation may be out of date.

 Breeze is a Budgeting App that allows users to create new budgets by adding expenses and categories.
 I built it to showcase my full stack development skills as well as practice.

 Tech Stack: